Super-Protocol/docs/docs/developers/CLI_guides/providers_offers.md

 ### Offer description

-First, a .json with the general description and properties of the offer.
+**First**, a .json with the general description and properties of the offer.

 Copy and save this format in a .json file.
 You can name it anything you want, but for this tutorial let's call it `offer.json`.